Greybull Capital

 Greybull Capital LLP is a private investment company that specialises in medium- to long-term investments in UK-based companies.
 It was incorporated as a limited liability partnership in April 2010.
 After the 2008 financial crisis, Greybull's declared strategy was to buy distressed firms and return them to success.

 By 2019, Greybull had bought several struggling firms for low prices, but many of them had subsequently failed.
 Examples include the airline Monarch, sports bar and snooker hall chain Riley's, the M Local convenience store chain, and electrical goods retailer Comet.
 Greybull bought British Steel, Britain's second-largest steelworks, for £1 in 2016, invested £20 million in the company, and charged it £6M in fees and accrued £14M of owed interest in the years after.
 British Steel became insolvent in May 2019, after failing to secure government funding.

 Greybull was criticised in 2019 by Lord Myners for its track record of making money from failed investments.

 Structure

 Greybull Capital's two members are Marc Meyohas and Greybull Corporate Partner Ltd, formed in July 2012 and owned by Marc Meyohas.
 Greybull Capital is run by Marc Meyohas and Daniel Goldstein.

 History

-Greybull Capital was started in April 2010.

-Greybull Capital was, until 2018, run by brothers Marc and Nathaniel Meyohas and long-standing family friend Richard Perlhagen.
+Greybull Capital was started in April 2010 and was, until 2018, run by brothers Marc and Nathaniel Meyohas and long-standing family friend Richard Perlhagen.
 Greybull was set up to invest the wealth of the two families, whose ties go back forty years.
 Marc and Nathaniel Meyohas's father is a French corporate lawyer.
 Perlhagen's father owned a Swedish pharmaceutical operation which was sold for over £10M.

-In September 2018, Nathaniel Meyohas quit Greybull, which he ran with brother Marc Meyohas and Richard Perlhagen for eight years.
-He left to launch a turnaround fund.
+In September 2018, Nathaniel Meyohas quit Greybull to launch a turnaround fund.
 In November 2018, Richard Perlhagen stopped being a Greybull director and Daniel Goldstein, a former equity derivatives specialist with Lehman Brothers, became the second director.